oracle-samples/oracle-db-examples/java/autonomousdb-wallet-secret-sample/README.md

 kubectl apply -f target/app.yaml
 ```

-If you want to run the application as a [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/), simply specify the different Dockerfile `target/Dockerfile.nativeimage` and repeat the rest of the steps.
+If you want to run the application as a [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/), it is very likely that the build process will be frozen since GraalVM Native Image compilation process is really RAM-intensive.
+To prevent from the issue, we recommend allotting the Docker engine around **9 to 12 GB of RAM**.

+After that, simply specify the different Dockerfile `target/Dockerfile.nativeimage` and repeat the rest of the steps.

 ```sh
 mvn clean install